usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

 Appgate SDP
 ^^^^^^^^^^^^

 The Appgate SDP solution has been designed with the intent to provide all the critical elements of NIST SP 800-207.
 The Appgate SDP has a controller that offers policy administrator (PA) and policy engine (PE) functionality and gateways that offer policy enforcement point (PEP) functionality.
 Appgate SDP natively integrates with components via representational state transfer (REST) application programming interfaces (APIs) and metadata.
 By providing highly performant, scalable, secure, integrated, and cloaked zero trust access, Appgate SDP is able to ensure that the correct device and user (under the appropriate conditions at that moment in time) are connected.
-For more information about Appgate SDP, see https://www.appgate.com/zero-trust-network-access/how-it-works.
+For more information about Appgate SDP, see `How Appgate SDP Works <https://www.appgate.com/zero-trust-network-access/how-it-works>`__.

 AWS
 ~~~

 AWS provides a platform in the cloud that hosts private and public sector agencies in most countries around the world.
 AWS offers more than 200 services which include compute, storage, networking, database, analytics, application services, deployment, management, developer, mobile, IoT, artificial intelligence (AI), security, and hybrid and enterprise applications.
 Additionally, AWS provides several security-related services and features such as Identity and Access Management (IAM), Virtual Private Cloud (VPC), PrivateLink, and Security Hub, allowing AWS customers to build and deliver their services worldwide with a high degree of confidence and assurance.
 AWS's array of third-party applications provides complementary functionality that further extends the capabilities of the AWS environment.
-To learn more about security services and compliance on AWS, please visit: https://aws.amazon.com/products/security.
+To learn more about security services and compliance on AWS, please visit `Security, Identity, and Compliance on AWS <https://aws.amazon.com/products/security>`__.

 The following subsections briefly list some AWS services relevant to ZTA that are being provided in support of this project, organized by category of service.